dlt-science/science-notes/blogs/HED/hed.md

 <!-- = Summarize the key points discussed in the blog.
 = Discuss the potential impact of Hedera's transactional capabilities on the broader blockchain and DLT landscape. --> Hedera Hashgraph has emerged as a pioneer in the realm of blockchain and Distributed Ledger Technology (DLT), leveraging unique transactional capabilities.
-It has significantly transformed the DLT landscape through its core services such as the Hedera Cryptocurrency Service, Hedera Consensus Service (HCS), Hedera Token Service (HTS), Smart Contract Service, and File Service, altering the handling of consensus and tokenisation.
+It has significantly transformed the DLT landscape through its core services such as the Hedera Cryptocurrency Service, Hedera Consensus Service (HCS), Hedera Token Service (HTS), Smart Contract Service, and File Service, altering the handling of consensus and tokenization.
 The advanced transactional capabilities of Hedera Hashgraph, coupled with its suite of innovative services, position it as a substantial disruptor in the blockchain and DLT arena.
 Its commitment to cost-effectiveness, high performance, secure operations, and transparency has the potential to redefine how businesses and individuals interact with distributed ledger technology, thus paving the way for the next wave of decentralised applications.

 <div style="text-align: right;font-weight: bold;">Ruoyi Zhao</div>